cooper/uic/dev/uic.md

 The PARAMETER will be suffixed with the VALUE, where the VALUE is in parenthesis (`(` and `)`, ASCII 40 and 41).
 The OTHER and second VALUE represent another parameter and value pair.
-Parameters are to be separated by a comma (`,`, 44).
 If a VALUE were to contain parenthesis, they must be escaped with a backslash (`\`, 92).
 If a boolean parameter has no value(s), the parenthesis may be omitted.

 #### 1.3.2.
 Spacing and symbols